Financial stress hits more than two-thirds of workers

 - 14% say they’re very knowledgeable about retirement savings

-This shouldn’t come as a surprise, as only 17 states require financial education in high schools, leaving most people without easy access to personal financial education.
-But without knowledge, people either do nothing or do the wrong thing—what’s worse, having no shelter or building one out of straw and thinking it’ll be enough?
+This shouldn’t come as a surprise, as only 17 states require financial education in high schools, leaving most people without easy access to personal financial education, but without knowledge, people either do nothing or do the wrong thing.
+What’s worse, having no shelter or building one out of straw and thinking it’ll be enough?

 Financial illiteracy has a considerable impact on retirement, as a quarter of participants are willing to spend the time planning for retirement but don’t know how to start.

-Financial wellness programs to the rescue?
+Financial wellness programs to the rescue

 That’s where financial wellness programs come in.
 Employers have embraced financial wellness programs, understanding the importance of financial well-being for overall health.
-Almost two-thirds “of employers say financial well-being has gained more importance at their organization over the last two years.
+Almost two-thirds of employers say "financial well-being has gained more importance at their organization over the last two years.
 No employers say its importance has lessened.”

-In order to help, financial wellness programs must educate people on the basics—so that they know how to improve their situation.
-But the programs need to go a step further with personally relevant solutions to motivate people to take action.
+In order to help, financial wellness programs must educate people on the basics so that they know how to improve their situation.
+But the programs need to go a step further, with personally relevant solutions to motivate people to take action.

 People expect a personalized approach.
 Participants say they’d save more if they had projections of their own expenses in retirement, as well as projections of their account balance in retirement, so they could look into what their lifestyle will actually be like in retirement.
-So we have to teach people how to build toward financial wellness, as well as give them the tools they need for their own situation.
+We have to teach people how to build toward financial wellness, as well as give them the tools they need for their own situation.

 Some key takeaways

-Financial stress is increasing, and every individual encounters it in different places along their journey to retirement.
+Financial stress is increasing, and everyone encounters it in different places along their journey to retirement.
 And while many people have an idea of what they should do to improve their finances, very few know how to actually take the necessary action.
 Financial wellness programs should address the core causes of financial stress—such as debt and competing financial obligations—with education and personalization.
 With a strong foundation, participants’ personal finances will have a better chance at withstanding whatever the big bad wolf blows their way.